Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Explicit formulas for a spherical nanoparticle

 where the coefficients $\gnm$ and $\enm$ are given by

 \end{lemma}

-\begin{remark} The multipole fields $\wete$ and $\wetm$ are usually referred to as the magnetic (transverse electric) multipole modes and electric (transverse magnetic) multipole modes, specifying the EM radiations from the electric-charge density and the magnetic-moment density of order $(n,m)$, respectively \cite[Section 9.7]{jackson1999classical}.
-For this reason, the coefficients $\gnm$ and $\enm$ may be called the magnetic and electric coefficients respectively \cite{tzarouchis2018light}. \end{remark}
+\begin{remark} The multipole fields $\wete$ and $\wetm$ are usually referred to as the magnetic (transverse electric) multipole modes and electric (transverse magnetic) multipole modes, which represent the EM radiations from the electric--charge density and the magnetic--moment density of order $(n,m)$, respectively \cite[Section 9.7]{jackson1999classical}.
+In view of this, the coefficients $\gnm$ and $\enm$ may be called the magnetic and electric coefficients, respectively \cite{tzarouchis2018light}. \end{remark}